oxsecurity/megalinter/docs/descriptors/python_black.md

                                   regardless of file extension (useful when
                                   piping source on standard input).

+  --ipynb                         Format all input files like Jupyter
+                                  Notebooks regardless of file extension
+                                  (useful when piping source on standard
+                                  input).

   -S, --skip-string-normalization
                                   Don't normalize string quotes or prefixes.
+  -C, --skip-magic-trailing-comma
+                                  Don't use trailing commas as a reason to split lines.

   --check                         Don't write the files back, just return the
                                   status.
 Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.
 Return code 123 means there was an internal error.

   --diff                          Don't write the files back, just output a
                                   diff for each file on stdout.